Further linear algebra MT2175

-If taken as part of a BSc degree, courses which must be passed before this half course may be attempted:
+If taken as part of a BSc degree, courses which must be attempted before this half course may be taken:

 This half course may not be taken with MT3095 Further mathematics for economists.

 - Diagonalisation and Jordan normal form, applied to systems of differential equations.